Weenkus/One-Hump-Iterator-Visualization/README.md

 In the bottom right coner there are four check boxes witch allow the user to choose which compositions of the function f(x) will be shown.

-### Executable

-Here is the link to the lastest version of the exectuable for people that just want to run the software without thinkering.

-_Link will be added soon_

 ### Contact

-If you have any problems, questions or suggestions send me a mail at vinko.kodzoman@fer.hr
+If you have any problems, questions or suggestions send me a mail at vinko.kodzoman@yahoo.com